CRUD Application in PHP using MySQL for Beginners

 Creating the Database and User Table

-1. first, open the XAMPP server and start 2 services ( Apache and MySQL).
+1. First, open the XAMPP server and start the 2 services ( Apache and MySQL).

 XAMPP control panel